kiamygomes/osdp-team6/src/ticket_api/README.md

 ### Adding New Fields
 When extending the models, follow these guidelines:

-1. **Add to Model**: Add the field to the appropriate Pydantic model
+1. **Add to Model**: Add the field to the appropriate frozen dataclass
 2. **Update Interface**: Add parameters to relevant abstract methods if needed
 3. **Maintain Compatibility**: Use optional fields with defaults for backward compatibility
 4. **Add Tests**: Include comprehensive tests for new functionality
 5. **Update Documentation**: Update docstrings and README
+6. **Keep Models Simple**: Business logic belongs in services, not models

 ### Error Handling
 The interface defines expected exceptions: